apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 13th, 2021: Apache Jackrabbit Oak 1.4.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 1.4 branch of Apache Jackrabbit Oak.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users of 1.4 are encouraged to switch to a platform compatible with Java 8 (or newer) - the latest stable release is 1.40.0; the latest maintenance branch (essentially feature-frozen) is 1.22, with the current release being 1.22.8.
+See the [downloads](downloads.html) page for more details.

 #### September 9th, 2021: Apache Jackrabbit 2.14.10 released
 Apache Jackrabbit 2.14.10 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the